daattali/beautiful-jekyll/presentations/2017-04/markdown.md

 ???
 - JEA and Formula One
+	Use Break the glass endpoints / use 5.1 logging to help configure your starter endpoints if your not sure where to get started.
 - Replace PowerShell Script resources with class based resources
 	- Class based resources support versioning and can be installed side by side (quiet release)
-- DSC and Tug Pull Server
+- DSC and Tug Pull Server / Chef or Puppet may be required to ease use
 ---

 ### .center[Project Phosphor]